Welcome to my review of Swag Pay!

-As a matter of fact, the developers of this suite are just focused at getting your personal information and that of your friends.
+The developers of this suite are just focused on getting your personal information and that of your friends.

 The payment proofs are not genuine.
 It’s easy to detect this because the company takes a long time to update this information.
-As a matter of fact, the proof that is shown on their portal has been there since the establishment of the company.
+The proof that is shown on their portal has been there since the establishment of the company.

 Never try Swag Pay!
 That’s the summary of the whole review.
 With all the information shared above, I can predict with near certainty that you don’t want to be conned.